synctera/client-libraries-go/synctera_client/docs/AccountTemplate.md

 NewAccountTemplateWithDefaults instantiates a new AccountTemplate object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetApplicationType

+`func (o *AccountTemplate) GetApplicationType() ApplicationType`

+GetApplicationType returns the ApplicationType field if non-nil, zero value otherwise.

+### GetApplicationTypeOk

+`func (o *AccountTemplate) GetApplicationTypeOk() (*ApplicationType, bool)`

+GetApplicationTypeOk returns a tuple with the ApplicationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApplicationType

+`func (o *AccountTemplate) SetApplicationType(v ApplicationType)`

+SetApplicationType sets ApplicationType field to given value.

+### HasApplicationType

+`func (o *AccountTemplate) HasApplicationType() bool`

+HasApplicationType returns a boolean if a field has been set.

 ### GetDescription